Kareem Jackson

-Kareem Jackson (born April 10, 1988) is an American professional football safety.
+Kareem Jackson (born April 10, 1988) is an American professional football executive and former player who was a defensive back in the National Football League (NFL) for 15 seasons and currently serves as an area scout for the Denver Broncos.
 He played college football for the Alabama Crimson Tide.
 Jackson was selected by the Houston Texans in the first round of the 2010 NFL draft.
-He has also played for the Denver Broncos and Buffalo Bills.
+He also played for the Broncos and Buffalo Bills.

 Early life

 Jackson attended Westside High School in Macon, Georgia.
 As a senior, he mainly played running back and compiled 1,436 rushing yards with 20 rushing touchdowns, and nine receptions for 256 yards with two receiving touchdowns.

 Following high school, Jackson attended Fork Union Military Academy, where he converted from running back to cornerback.

 Considered a four-star recruit by Rivals.com, Jackson was listed as the No. 17 prep school prospect in 2007.

 College career

 As a true freshman, Jackson played in 13 games with 12 starts for the Alabama Crimson Tide.
 He ranked second on the team with three interceptions on the season and was fourth for pass breakups with four.
 Jackson recorded 66 tackles on the season, which was fifth-best on the team.
 He subsequently received Freshman All-American honors.

 Jackson was eighth on the team in tackles with 44 (including 28 solo) as a sophomore in 2008.
 He registered ten pass breakups on the year with one interception.

 As a junior in 2009, Jackson started in all 14 games and had the fifth-most tackles on the team (49).
 He made one interception and broke up 13 passes during the 2009 season.

 On January 15, 2010, Jackson declared he would forgo his senior season and enter the NFL draft.